cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     When we "read" the Vault role called `crdb-role`, we are therefore not fetching credentials for a pre-existing SQL user, but requesting that Vault create a user for us, according to the template.

-    1. To see this, first execute a SQL statement via the CockroachDB CLI to list existing users.
+    1. To see this, first execute a SQL statement via the CockroachDB CLI to list existing users:
         {% include_cached copy-clipboard.html %}
         ~~~shell
         cockroach sql --url $CLI_DB_CONNECTION_URL --execute "show users;"